Sir George Williams Campus

 - inform Members about existing policies, rules and procedures and advise them as to the appropriate channel of redress for any concern or complaint they may have;

-- at his/her discretion, conduct an independent and objective inquiry into complaints when normal channels of recourse have been exhausted;
+- when appropriate, conduct an independent and objective inquiry into complaints when normal recourses have been exhausted;

-- at his/her discretion, conduct an independent and objective inquiry into the application of any policy, rule or procedure of the University;
+- when appropriate, conduct an independent and objective inquiry into the application of any policy, rule or procedure of the University;

-- In dealing with complaints, the Ombudsperson shall act in an impartial fashion, acting neither as an advocate for the Member making a complaint (“the Applicant”) nor as a defender of the University but rather he/she shall seek to promote procedural fairness and a reasonable outcome.
-In so doing, he/she shall endeavour to maintain harmonious relations with all Members using tact, diplomacy and sensitivity.
+- In dealing with complaints, the Ombudsperson shall act impartially, acting neither as an advocate for the Member seeking assistance nor as a defender of the University but rather, shall seek to promote procedural fairness and a reasonable outcome.
+In so doing, the Ombudsperson shall endeavour to maintain harmonious relations with all Members using tact, diplomacy and sensitivity.

-- The Ombudsperson shall have prompt access to such University records, reports or documents as are required to fulfill his/her functions.
+- The Ombudsperson shall have prompt access to such University records, reports or documents as are required to fulfill each function.
 Requests for such access shall receive priority from all Members.

-- A complaint should be brought to the attention of the Ombudsperson within six (6) months of the Applicant becoming aware of the situation giving rise to the complaint.
+- A complaint should be brought to the attention of the Ombudsperson within three (3) months of the Member seeking assistance becoming aware of the situation giving rise to the complaint.
 This period may be extended at the discretion of the Ombudsperson.

-- If the Ombudsperson decides to inquire into a matter, he/she shall make every effort to consult the relevant parties and give such parties the opportunity to reply, should they so wish.
+- If the Ombudsperson decides to inquire into a matter, the Ombudsperson shall make every effort to consult the relevant parties and give such parties the opportunity to reply.

-- Upon the conclusion of an inquiry, the Ombudsperson shall advise all parties to a complaint of his/her findings and any recommendations that he/she has formulated.
+- Upon the conclusion of an inquiry, the Ombudsperson shall advise the Member seeking assistance of any findings and any formulated recommendations.

-- In addition, the Ombudsperson may bring his/her findings to the attention of the University authorities and make whatever recommendations he/she deems appropriate and to whomever within the University he/she feels should receive them.
+- In addition, the Ombudsperson may bring any such findings to the attention of the University authorities and make whatever recommendations deemed appropriate and to whomever within the University deemed appropriate.
 Such recommendations may bear either on the actions or decision of an individual or a group, or on the policies, rules and procedures which gave rise to them.
 If, upon receipt of such findings or recommendations, a University authority proceeds to disciplinary action in order to resolve the matter, the procedure of any relevant University policy, collective or employee agreement shall be followed.

-- The Ombudsperson may refuse to take up any case where he/she judges his/her intervention would be inappropriate and may withdraw from a case if continued involvement is ill-advised.
-In such cases, the Ombudsperson shall inform the Applicant as to the appropriate channel of redress, if applicable.
+- The Ombudsperson shall use judgement as to the appropriateness of intervention and may refuse to take up a case or may withdraw from a case if continued involvement is ill‑advised.
+In such cases, the Ombudsperson shall inform the Member seeking assistance as to the appropriate channel of redress, if applicable.

-- If the Ombudsperson refuses to take up a case or withdraws from a case, he/she shall, upon request, provide the Applicant with a written statement of the reason.
+- If the Ombudsperson refuses to take up a case or withdraws from a case, a written statement of the reason shall be provided, upon request, to the Member seeking assistance.

 - Under no circumstances shall the mere fact of bringing a complaint to the attention of the Ombudsperson constitute a formal notification, for legal purposes, to the University.

-- The Ombudsperson shall avoid involvement in cases where there may be a conflict of interest.
+- The Ombudsperson shall avoid involvement in cases where there the Ombudsperson perceives there may be a conflict of interest.

 Confidentiality and Protection from Reprisals

-- Should the pursuit of any inquiry necessitate the disclosure of details that identify an Applicant, the Applicant shall be informed.
-Any disclosure shall be limited to those who have a need to know.
+- The Member seeking assistance shall be informed that should the pursuit of any inquiry necessitate the disclosure of details, any disclosure shall be limited to those who, in the opinion of the Ombudsperson, have a need to know.

-- The Ombudsperson shall respect the confidentiality of any confidential information or materials to which he/she has access.
+- The Ombudsperson shall respect the confidentiality of any confidential information or materials which is accessed or consulted.

-- Should the Ombudsperson consider that the response to his/her recommendation has been unsatisfactory, he/she shall be entitled to make the recommendation public, provided always that, subject to Article 19, the confidentiality of the Applicant is respected.
+- Should the Ombudsperson consider that the response to a recommendation has been unsatisfactory, the Ombudsperson shall be entitled to make the recommendation public, provided that, subject to Article 19, the confidentiality of the parties is respected.